Imitation Learning from Pixel-Level Demonstrations by HashReward: Related Work

 \section{Related Work}

-Recently, adversary-based methods have achieved great success in IL scenarios \citep{DBLP:conf/nips/HoE16}.
+Recently, adversary-based methods have achieved great success in a wide range of IL scenarios, including robotic control~\citep{DBLP:conf/nips/HoE16}, game playing~\citep{DBLP:conf/aaai/HesterVPLSPHQSO18}, and simulating environments~\citep{DBLP:conf/aaai/Shi0DCZ19}.
 As the outputs from the discriminator are utilized as reward signals for the learner, they can be treated as a generalization of the family of IRL approaches.
 Among them, GAIL \citep{DBLP:conf/nips/HoE16} achieves state-of-the-art performance in handling low-dimensional IL problems, while its performance degenerates significantly in high-dimensional environments as discussed in Section~\ref{sec:introduction}.
 Though effective high-dimensional IL is challenging, there are a few works related to this topic, which assume additional signals besides provided demonstrations. ~\citep{DBLP:conf/aaai/HesterVPLSPHQSO18} and~\citep{DBLP:conf/nips/AytarPBP0F18} augmented RL to learn from both environment rewards and expert demonstrations, meanwhile~\citep{DBLP:conf/nips/ChristianoLBMLA17},~\citep{DBLP:conf/icml/BrownGNN19} and~\citep{DBLP:conf/nips/IbarzLPILA18} utilized human preference to enhance IL.
-In comparison, in this paper, we consider pure IL without using additional environmental signals, which is more challenging.
+In comparison, we consider pure IL without using additional environmental signals, which is more challenging.
 There are some related works proposed for this scenario, e.g., CNN-AIRL~\citep{DBLP:journals/corr/abs-1810-10593}, which uses an adversarial IRL method to play Atari game \textit{Enduro} with pixels inputs.
 But it utilizes autoencoder as the DR method, whose unsupervised information is not enough illustrated in the experiments.
-D-REX~\citep{brown2019drex} improves~\citep{DBLP:conf/icml/BrownGNN19} by learning a behavior cloning model to generate the ranked samples, and has achieved satisfactory performance under the IL problems with suboptimal demonstrations.
+D-REX~\citep{brown2019drex} improves~\citep{DBLP:conf/icml/BrownGNN19} by learning a behavior cloning model to generate the ranked samples, and has achieved promising performance under the IL problems with suboptimal demonstrations.
 But in order to train the behavior cloning model efficiently, D-REX requires samples from quite different experts, which are not available in the settings of most IL tasks.
+GIRIL~\citep{yu2020intrinsic} is a non-GAIL method, and deals with the high-dimensional IL problem from a different angle than DR, which encodes action signals into VAE and utilizes the mechanism of curiosity to produce reward signals.
+But as will be discussed in subsequent sections, appropriate dimensionality reduction is inevitable for solving high-dimensional IL problems.
 VAIL~\citep{DBLP:conf/iclr/PengKTAL19} is the most closely related work to ours.
 It improves GAIL by employing information-theoretic regularization to learn a better feature representation as the input to the discriminator, and successfully used image feature in a continuous domain.
 Nevertheless, VAIL does not utilize explicit supervised loss in DR, which is crucial as shown in our experiments.
 In summary, the high-dimensional IL problem remains challenging for existing IL approaches.